Visiting the Museum

-Always on view are six statues from the world's fair just outside the building, with linked online content, and historical displays around Yerba Buena Island.
+Always on view are four statues from the world's fair just outside the building, with linked online content, and historical displays around Yerba Buena Island.

 The lobby of the Art Moderne Building One features a Lowell Nesbitt sea services mural from the Bicentennial.
 The building is on the National Register of Historic Places.